-Spawning ground surveys for spring Chinook salmon were conducted in the John Day River basin from 6 August through 3 October 2014.
-We observed 2,084 spring Chinook redds while surveying 291 km of potential spawning habitat (190 km of census, 78 km of index, and 23 km of random reaches).
-We estimated 111 redds were constructed in the 17km of stream where we were denied access in the Mainstem John Day River.
-A total of 2,195 spring Chinook redds were constructed in the John Day River basin, more than double the 995 redds counted in the previous year, at an overall density of 7.5 redds/km for the survey area.
-Relative to 2013, redd count increased 214% in the Mainstem, 458% in the Middle Fork, and 172% in the North Fork.
-The 2014 Mainstem redd total of 829 was the highest observed since census monitoring began in 2000 (the second highest total of 638 redds was observed in 2011).
-The Middle Fork redd total of 518 was the second highest observed since 2000, when we counted 563 redds.
+Spawning ground surveys for spring Chinook salmon were conducted in the John Day River basin from 13 August through 15 October 2015.
+We observed 1,628 spring Chinook redds while surveying 313.3 km of potential spawning habitat (206.2 km of census, 83.6 km of index, and 13.1 km of random reaches).
+The number of spring Chinook redds constructed in 2015 in the John Day River basin dropped 26% from the previous year and the overall density decreased from 7.5 to 5.6 redds/km for the survey area.
+Redd abundance decreased from 2014 in all three populations.
+The redd count in the Mainstem decreased 7%, the Middle Fork redd count dropped 15%, and North Fork redd total was down 51% from 2014.
+The 2015 Mainstem redd total of 771 was the second highest observed since census monitoring began in 2000 (829 redds were observed in 2014).
+The Middle Fork redd total of 442 is greater than the 16-year average, despite a mid-summer fish kill.
+However, the North Fork produced one of the lowest redd totals observed since 2000 with only 415 redds.

-Estimated spring Chinook escapement estimate for 2014 was 6,349 fish (using a ratio of 2.89 adults and jacks per redd estimated at the Catherine Creek weir in the Grande Ronde River basin).
-We recovered 1,436 Chinook carcasses (23% of the estimated total spawners), 1,396 (97%) of which had an adipose fin and were assumed to be of wild origin.
-Six carcasses (PHoS = 1%) had a clipped adipose fin and were assumed to be of hatchery origin, and origin of the remaining 34 could not be determined.
+Estimated spring Chinook escapement for 2015 is 3,826 fish (using a ratio of 2.35 adults and jacks per redd estimated at the Catherine Creek weir in the Grande Ronde River basin).
+We recovered 681 Chinook carcasses (18% of the estimated total spawners).
+The presence or absence of an adipose fin was determined on 669 carcasses.
+We observed that 668 (99.8%) had an adipose fin and were assumed to be of wild origin, and 1 (0.2%) had a clipped adipose fin and was assumed to be of hatchery origin.
+The origin of the remaining 12 carcasses was not determined.

 Stock-recruit analyses for the Mainstem and Middle Fork John Day populations indicate that smolts produced per redd decreases as the number of redds increases, indicating that rearing habitat may be limiting freshwater production.
-The Mainstem stock-recruit curve shows the strongest density-dependence, with production decreasing when escapement exceeds 400 redds.
-Conversely, an adult-to-adult recruitment curve for the North Fork suggests no decrease in production at higher escapements.
+The Middle Fork stock-recruit curve shows the strongest density-dependence, with production decreasing when escapement exceeds 200 redds.
+Conversely, an adult-to-adult recruitment curve for the North Fork suggests very little decrease in production at higher escapements.
 Average sustainable yield in the Middle Fork appears to be lower than the Mainstem.